manheim/env_helper/README.md

 ## Installation

-If [available in Hex](https://hex.pm/docs/publish), the package can be installed as:
+The package can be installed from hex.pm:

   1. Add env_helper to your list of dependencies in `mix.exs`: